IRAZU VOLCANO COSTA RICA – Complete Guide for visiting

 The craters of Irazu volcano

-Irazu volcano has five distinct craters but you can’t see all of them.
-The two craters that you can see when visiting Irazu National Park are the main crater and the Diego de la Haya crater which you will see first on your right hand side.
-Both craters had a beautiful emerald turquoise coloured lake, but unfortunately both Irazu crater lakes dried up.
+Irazu volcano has five distinct craters but unfortunately you can’t see all of them.
+The two craters that you can see while visiting Irazu National Park are the main crater and the Diego de la Haya crater.
+Both craters had a beautiful emerald turquoise coloured lake, however both Irazu crater lakes unfortunately dried up.
 Some people say the lakes might return after heavy rainfall which was the case in 2016.
-However because of many cracks in the crater wall, the water disappears again.
+But because of many cracks in the crater wall, the water disappears again.